Yan-Oliveira/doc-fao/content/ticket-forms/admin/ticket-settings/dynamic-ticket-templates.rst

 .. note::

-   If several dynamic ticket templates are added to the system, a filter box is useful to find a particular dynamic ticket template by just typing to filter.
+   If several dynamic ticket templates are added to the system, use the filter box to find a particular dynamic ticket template by just typing to filter.

 Dynamic Ticket Template Settings